 We also offer Communal Penance Services twice a year during Advent and Lent.

 Confirmation is a Catholic Sacrament of mature Christian commitment and a deepening of baptismal gifts.
 It is one of the three Sacraments of Initiation for Catholics.
 It is most often associated with the gifts of the Holy Spirit.
+Through the Sacrament of Baptism, we are adopted as sons & daughters into God’s family – the Catholic Church.
+Through the Sacrament of Confirmation, our identity as children of God is perfected and strengthened by the Holy Spirit.

-We have classes for children from grades 4 - 12 (with two years of preperation).
+If you or your child has not yet made your Confirmation the parish offers Religious Education classes in order to help you understand the sacrament.
+We have classes for children from grades 4 - 12 (with two years of preparation).
 Right of Christian Initiation for Children ( RCIC - combination of sacraments of initiation needed for children age 9 -17).
 RCIA (Rite of Christian Initiation for Adults) classes for adults.

 Please contact the parish office for more information.
-More information can also
+More information can also be found under “What is RCIA.”

 Confirmation Program: Administration | Diocese of Sacramento (scd.org)